tomaspozo/supabase-react/README.md

    ```bash
    npm install
    ```
-3. Set up your Supabase project and add environment variables
+3. Set up your Supabase project:
+   - Create a new project at [supabase.com](https://supabase.com)
+   - Get your project URL and anon key from Settings > API
+   - Create a storage bucket named `uploads` (or update the bucket name in `src/components/storage/dropzone.tsx`)
+4. Set up environment variables:
+   - Copy `.env.example` to `.env.local`
+   - Add your Supabase URL and anon key:
+     ```env
+     VITE_SUPABASE_URL=your-project-url
+     VITE_SUPABASE_ANON_KEY=your-anon-key
+     ```
-4. Start the development server:
+5. Start the development server:
    ```bash
    npm run dev
    ```

+## 🔧 Supabase Setup

+### Storage Bucket
+Create a storage bucket for file uploads:
+1. Go to Storage in your Supabase dashboard
+2. Create a new bucket named `uploads`
+3. Set bucket to public (or configure RLS policies as needed)

+### Realtime
+Realtime is enabled by default for broadcast channels.
+No additional setup required.

 ## 🤖 Cursor AI

 This template is optimized for use with Cursor, featuring:
-- Pre-configured cursor rules.
+- Pre-configured cursor rules
-- Tested and ready for local development with Supabase Local MCP.
+- Tested and ready for local development with Supabase Local MCP